Where’s the best place to put my smartplug?

 You got a smartplug - now be smart about where you put it.

 Smart home officianado?
 I’ve got a business idea for you: Please write a ‘Smart Homes for Dummies’ book.
 I would read it!

 But for someone like me with little-to-no gadget savvy-ness, the installation of said thermostat had me a little worried.
 C wires?
 Remote sensors?
 Not my cup of tea.
-(Thankfully the team at ecobee made it easy with some walkthrough videos, which helped immensely.)
+(Thankfully I found some walkthrough videos on the internet, which helped immensely.)